aws-samples/amazon-sagemaker-immersion-day-for-research/10. Generative_AI/1. Medical_Fine_Tune/Readme.md

 Please download the dataset from its github repository (https://github.com/abachaa/MeQSum) before start.

 ## Text Summerization for healthcare using Large Language Model (LLM)
-In this sample, we will show how you can fine-tune LLM using healthcare text data.
+In this sample, we will show how you can fine-tune LLM using healthcare to summerize text data.
 There are two parts for this section.

 ### Part1. fine-tuning flan-t5 in notebook local